 HIGH-PERFORMANCE: EMPOWERING CHANGE AND CREATING VALUE

 Recognize any of the above characteristics?
 Next, we will discuss how you can move away from these traditional tactics and transform your organization into one that creates value and empowers change.
-Success will come only when your employees feel that their input is valued and they have the power to best help customers without further approval.
-The below strategies will transform your organization into one with a more positive culture, leading to the highest levels of performance and employee engagement possible.
+Success will come only when your employees feel that their input is valued, and they have the power to best help customers without further approval.
+The strategies below will help transform your organization into one with a more positive corporate culture, leading to the highest levels of performance and employee engagement possible.

-SELF-MANAGING: Employees manage their day-to-day schedule on their own.
-This decentralized structure empowers employees to have their own sense of authority and work at their personal highest efficiency level.
+SELF-MANAGING: Employees manage their day-to-day schedules on their own.
+This decentralized structure empowers employees to have their sense of authority and work at their highest personal efficiency levels.

-MULTI-FUNCTIONAL: Employees are familiar with the entire organization, and are able to complete a variety of tasks within the company.
-They can easily perform other functions and adapt to new needs of their team or of the business.
+MULTI-FUNCTIONAL: Employees are familiar with the entire organization and can complete a variety of tasks within the company.
+They can efficiently perform other functions and adapt to the new needs of their team or of the business.

 MINIMUM RULES: Behavior expectations are governed by a set of values or conduct code, not a uniform handbook.
 Employees are expected to use common sense and professionalism in their work.
 There is an understanding that each situation requires a fresh perspective.

 TRAINING: Employees are cross-trained in each facet of the business as a basis for their more specific tasks.
-Programs focus largely on personal development, interpersonal skills, professionalism, and teamwork.
+Programs focus mainly on personal development, interpersonal skills, professionalism, and teamwork.

 REWARDS AND ADVANCEMENT: Employment is viewed as a partnership, and proper recognition is given when quality contributions are made to the team.
 This recognition includes anything from verbal praise to promotions.

-QUALITY OF LIFE: The organization recognizes the huge importance of employee morale, and creates a culture of empowerment and teamwork.
+QUALITY OF LIFE: The organization recognizes the considerable importance of employee morale and creates a culture of empowerment and teamwork.
 Employees feel valued as partners and see the organization as an opportunity for personal and professional growth.

 It can be easy for organizations to get stuck in the way they have done things for many years.
-But in today’s ever-changing society it is imperative that institutions learn to grow and adapt.
+But in today’s ever-changing society, institutions must learn to grow and adapt.
 Creating a culture of understanding and teamwork where employees feel valued is crucial to seeing the highest levels of performance and efficiency.
-Take some time to evaluate how your organization can take steps toward becoming a high-performance organization more open to change and invested in employee morale.
+Take some time to evaluate how your organization can take steps toward becoming a high-performance organization, more open to change, and invested in employee morale.